 The Bollinger Bands indicator is used for technical analysis and was named after its creator John Bollinger, a highly recognized financial analyst and renowned author from the USA.

 This technical indicator is also available in the MetaTrader 4 platform we previously wrote about.
-You will find in the Insert/Indicators/Trend menu.
+You will find it in the Insert/Indicators/Trend menu.

 You can customize the indicator to adjust the periods.
 The Bollinger Bands indicator is implemented for the purpose of measuring market volatility and spotting the so-called overbought and oversold conditions.